isaacharlem/llm-comparative-analysis/README.md

 ## Licenses

 - `model_comparison.py` is derived from code originally developed by Isaac Harlem at the UChicago Data Science Institute and is licensed under the BSD 3-Clause License (see [LICENSE-BSD](LICENSE-BSD)).
 This statement does not imply any official endorsement by the UChicago Data Science Institute.
+Copyright © 2024, UChicago Data Science Institute.
 - All other files in this repository are authored by Isaac Harlem and are licensed under the MIT License (see [LICENSE-MIT](LICENSE-MIT)).